 Children who feel valued and included develop confidence and a strong sense of self.
-In turn, they’re better equipped to show kindness and compassion to others, including others who are different from themselves.
+In turn, they’re better equipped to show kindness and compassion to others, including those who are different from themselves.

-“We want children to feel: I am important and valuable and I belong, and other children who are different from me in many ways are equally important and they equally belong,” says Dr. Lauren Starnes, vice president of early childhood education, research and development for Primrose Schools®.
+“We want children to feel: I am important and valuable and I belong, and other children who are different from me in many ways are equally important and equally belong,” says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools®.

-That’s why Primrose focuses on “alike and different,” teaching children that we are all people; people come in various shapes, sizes, colors and personalities; and we’re all special for who we are.
+That’s why Primrose schools teach children that we are all people; people come in various shapes, sizes, colors and personalities; and we’re all special for who we are.

-Of course, that’s a big idea for little ones, so the curriculum makes it accessible.
-To start, students are encouraged to use the scientific process of observation to note what makes them different and the same.
-That might sound like this:
+Of course, that’s a big idea for little ones, so the curriculum makes it simpler.
+To start, students are encouraged to note what makes them different and the same.
+That might sound like:

 Alicia has black hair and Quinn has red hair, but they both love ponytails!

-“Children do see differences between people, such as skin tone,” Starnes says.
+“Children do see differences between people, such as skin tone,” Shaheen says.
 “We don’t want children to think they can’t talk about it.”

-Around age 3, children become more aware that not everyone experiences the world the way they do, Starnes adds.
+Around age three, children become more aware that not everyone experiences the world the way they do.
 That makes this a crucial time to lay the groundwork for respectful curiosity, openness and empathy.

 In the first five years of life, children are forming their self-identity, which makes it important that they see themselves reflected in the world around them.
 In Primrose classrooms, this means having a variety of books, dolls and materials that show different skin colors, hair, clothing and body types.

 The important part is that children get to share what is meaningful to them and their families.
 This creates a sense of belongingness that helps the child feel emotionally and socially safe.

 After all, when you belong, you can welcome others, too.